Pedestrians on the Highway

 "Don't pedestrians have to use the sidewalks?" asks a reader.
 The concern expressed here is that when a safe place is provided for pedestrians away from traffic flow, some people choose not to use it.
 The reader observes that these people make life difficult for drivers by adding one more hazard on the roadway.

-The word roadway in the last paragraph is an important one to this discussion.
+The term roadway is an important one to this discussion.
 The roadway is the part of a highway between the yellow center line and either the solid white line at the right edge of the pavement, or if there is no solid white line then the right hand edge of the pavement.

-When a sidewalk is present beside the highway, a pedestrian must not walk on the roadway.
+When a passable sidewalk is present beside the highway, a pedestrian must not walk on the roadway.
 This does not force the pedestrian onto the sidewalk, but does require that they use either the sidewalk or the shoulder area if there is no sidewalk present on the side that they choose to walk on.

-If there is no sidewalk, the pedestrian must walk on the shoulder if the roadway is marked with a solid white line on the right or the extreme left side of the roadway if there is no white line.
+If there is no sidewalk or the sidewalk is not reasonably passable, the pedestrian must walk on the shoulder if the roadway is marked with a solid white line on the right or the extreme left side of the roadway if there is no white line.

-In 2017, 42 pedestrians were killed and 2,300 injured in 3,000 collisions in British Columbia.
+In 2019, 49 pedestrians were killed and 2,100 injured in 2,400 collisions in British Columbia.
 Clearly, it is dangerous to walk beside or cross a highway.
 Following the rules will not guarantee that you will always be safe but it will certainly reduce the risk.